Chapter 5

 Eku loved being on the pilgrimage.

-Traditionally, both the Mantel and Abantu followed a general of command that extended from the elders downward.
+Traditionally, both the Mantel and Abantu followed a chain of command starting with the elders and descending through the adults.

-Settling into the administrative roles were the mothers.
+Settling into the top-level administrative role were the mothers.

-Sisters Krele and Shona, along with Luvu and Nyama remained a unified voice, always followed by the other mothers when deciding where to establish camp, when and what to harvest, how much to resupply before continuing.
+Sisters Krele and Shona, along with Luvu and Nyama, remained a unified voice, always followed by the enough of the other Abantu and Mantel mothers to maintain firm control over when to establish camp, where and what to harvest, how long to rest and how much to resupply before continuing.

-Whenever the hunters went into the bush, they first checked with the mothers, who said which meat would be appropriate, but more importantly, the body parts most in need; whether a particular skin or sinew, the beasts that contained in their marrow the essential oils for poultices, those with ideal bones for awls, scrapers and other tools; as well as miscellaneous important parts, such as brains for curing hides and bladders pliable enough to carry water.
+When the hunters went into the bush, they first checked with the mothers, who said which meat would be appropriate, but more importantly, the body parts most in need; whether a particular skin or sinew, marrow for essential oils, the ideal foot bones bones for awls, scrapers and other tools; as well as other essentials, such as brains for curing hides and bladders to carry water.

 “We are the elephants now,” Eku overheard Krele tell Shona, who laughed.